Two-sample Testing with Block-wise Missingness in Multi-source Data: Discussion and Conclusion

-In multi-modal data, it is common that samples from different patterns have non-overlapping variables (or modalities).
-In the main text, we proposed the zero-filling strategy in Section~\ref{subsec: BPET wf}; one may also adopt alternative measures, such as rank-based distances (Supplementary~L) or embedding all sources into a latent subspace (e.g., via partial multi-view clustering \citep{li2014partial,zhao2016incomplete,wang2018partial,feng2024partial}) before computing distances on the aligned projections.
+As a general framework, we emphasize that BPET is not limited to graph/rank-based methods; a broad class of two-sample test procedures can be applied within the BPET framework.
+For example, by computing pattern-wise dissimilarities or kernel metrics (Section~\ref{subsec: BPET wf}), both kernel-based, and distance-based methods can be incorporated into BPET.
+In multi-modal data, samples from different patterns may have non-overlapping variables or modalities.
+In the main text, we proposed the zero-filling strategy in Section~\ref{subsec: BPET wf}; one may also adopt alternative measures, such as rank-based distances (Supplementary~M) or embedding all sources into a latent subspace (e.g., via partial multi-view clustering following \citet[e.g.]{li2014partial,feng2024partial}) before computing distances on the aligned projections.
 An interesting observation from our simulation is that the proposed method leveraging the zero-filling strategy consistently outperforms other dissimilarity measures.
 This raises a future research question: whether information from samples without shared or overlapping sources/modalities is important, and if so, how to efficiently leverage it.
 Our work is among the first to explore these important questions.

 { }